saybuser/HD-MILP-Plan/README.md

 ii) the ability to handle goal constraints (as mentioned above).

+iii) the ability to handle known transition functions (as mentioned above).

-iii) not connected to the RDDL simulator [5] (to connect to the RDDL simulator, you simply need to feed the first executed actions at time 0 to the rddlclient.c via console, and reduce the horizon by 1 at each iteration of the planning loop).
+iv) not connected to the RDDL simulator [5] (to connect to the RDDL simulator, you simply need to feed the first executed actions at time 0 to the rddlclient.c via console, and reduce the horizon by 1 at each iteration of the planning loop).

-iv) the number of parallel threads is set to 1 as opposed to 32.
+v) the number of parallel threads is set to 1 as opposed to 32.

-v) no total time limit is set for planning.
+vi) no total time limit is set for planning.

-vi) total time limit for preprocessing is set to a deterministic constant value (i.e. 60,000 ticks).
+vii) total time limit for preprocessing is set to a deterministic constant value (i.e. 60,000 ticks).
 Allocating more time can significantly improve your planning performance especially for DNNs with more than 1 hidden layers.

 ## Summary